JordyVlassembrouck/RPG-music-app/README.md

 # RPG-music-app

 the RPG Music app is a simple application that allows you to list and concurrently play the tracks you want to use in your RPG adventure.
-The tracks fade in and out so that each scene of your campaign smoothly flows into the next one.

 ## Fire up the app